-- (h) Professional Assistance The Committee may require the external auditors and internal auditors to perform such supplemental reviews or audits as the Committee may deem desirable.
-In addition, the Committee may retain such special legal, accounting, financial or other consultants as the Committee may reasonably determine to be necessary to carry out the Committee's duties at the Corporation's expense in accordance with the procedures for retaining professional advisors as set out in the Corporation's Corporate Governance Guidelines. - (i) Reliance Absent actual knowledge to the contrary (which shall be promptly reported to the Board), each member of the Committee shall be entitled to rely on (i) the integrity of those persons or organizations within and outside Capstone

-Infrastructure Group from which it receives information, (ii) the accuracy of the financial and other information provided to the Committee by such persons or organizations and (iii) representations made by Management and the external auditors as to any information technology, internal audit and other non-audit services provided by the external auditors to the Corporation and Capstone Infrastructure Group.

-- (j) Reporting to the Board The Committee will report through the Committee Chair to the Board following meetings of the Committee on matters considered by the Committee, its activities and compliance with this Charter. - (k) Powers of the Committee
+- (g) Professional Assistance The Committee may retain such independent legal, accounting, financial or other consultants as the Committee may reasonably determine to be necessary to carry out the Committee's duties at the Corporation's expense in accordance with the procedures for retaining professional advisors as set out in the Corporation's Corporate Governance Guidelines. - (h) Reliance Absent actual knowledge to the contrary (which shall be promptly reported to the Board), each member of the Committee shall be entitled to rely on (i) the integrity of those persons or organizations from which it receives information, (ii) the accuracy of the financial and other information provided to the Committee and (iii) representations made by management and the external auditors as to any information technology, internal audit and other non-audit services provided by the external auditors to the Corporation and Capstone Infrastructure Group. - (i) Reporting to the Board The Committee will report to the Board through the Chair following meetings of the Committee on matters considered by the Committee, its activities and compliance with this Charter. - (i) Powers of the Committee

 Access - The Committee is entitled to full access to all books, records, facilities, and personnel of the Corporation and Capstone Infrastructure Group, as related to the investment activities and affairs of the Corporation.
-The Committee may require such officers, directors and employees of the Corporation and Capstone Infrastructure Group and others as it may see fit from time to time to provide any information about the Corporation and Capstone Infrastructure Group it may deem appropriate and to attend and assist at meetings of the Committee.

-Delegation - The Committee may delegate from time to time to any person or committee of persons any of the Committee's responsibilities that lawfully may be delegated.
+Delegation - The Committee may delegate to any person or committee of persons any of the Committee's responsibilities that lawfully may be delegated.